 According to Jovial, einkorn is the world's most ancient wheat and has never been hybridized. " Einkorn means “one grain” in German.
 That’s because einkorn only has one grain attached to the stem, while other wheats have groups of four grains."

-You can see the examples of the different wheat from the Jovial site.
-It is really interesting to see up close what the wheat really looks like.
+You can see examples of the different wheat from the Jovial site.
+It is really interesting to see up close to what the wheat really looks like.

 Why use Einkorn Flour?

 It actually has a rich flavor to it, a bit toasty and nutty, but nothing overwhelming.
 This flavor really comes through in your baked products.